dansmart/mobile-smart/readme.txt

 * Adds device and tier specific CSS selectors to the body_class, to allow conditional CSS (e.g. so in the same way you have ".single" that you can target ".iphone" or ".mobile-tier-touch".)
 * Image transcoding - rescale images to fit their device

+See the Frequently Asked Questions for guidance on how to use the plugin.

+Device support includes iPhone, iPad, Android, Blackberry, Windows Phone 6 & 7, Symbian, and many more.

+= Mobile Smart Pro =

 Check out the Mobile Smart Pro plugin http://www.mobile-smart.co.uk for support for:

-* Domain switching - use a mobile theme to detect mobile devices, and redirect to appropriate theme URL (e.g. m.yoursite.com)
+* Domain switching - use a mobile theme to detect mobile devices, and/or redirect to appropriate theme URL (e.g. m.yoursite.com)
 * Mobile Pages - mobile versions of posts and pages with the same URL
 * Mobile Menus - mobile versions of menus for mobile-specific navigation

-See the Frequently Asked Questions for guidance on how to use the plugin.

-Device support includes iPhone, iPad, Android, Blackberry, Windows Phone 6 & 7, Symbian, and many more.
+* Mobile Widgets - disable selected widgets when viewing your site on your mobile device
+* Mobile Plugins - disable selected plugins when viewing your site on your mobile device

+= Contribute =

+Want to contribute to the project?
+Checkout the GitHub project at http://www.github.com/dansmart/mobile-smart

 = Mobile Theme =
 Mobile Smart comes with a basic barebones ('boilerplate') theme that can be used by theme developers to develop for mobile devices.